ctstone/ciqs-call-center-automation/core/md/Complete.md

 You can query orders
 1. "where is my order?"
 1. "when will my order ship?"

-The bot will use your speech input, and any detected intent and entities, to construct a search query for matching products.
-The bot will ask you clarifying questions if a product has multiple options or if your search returned multiple hits.

 # Next steps
 This is a simple bot that illustrates the ease of connecting Cognitive Services together to achieve an end-to-end solution.